About the World Climate Solutions Forum

 * Habitat Banks and Climate Trust Funds as a strategic compensation instrument to mitigate climate change.

-To confirm your participation and seek sponsorship and membership opportunities, please contact:
+To confirm your participation and provide sponsorship or membership opportunities, please contact:

 Ecotropics has a decade of experience in climate resilient agriculture working with the World Forum on Climate Solutions, and thus extends leadership lessons to legislators throughout the world.